vmstio/vmstio/docs.vmst.io/content/actions.md

 ---

 We have decided to periodically regularly publish a high level summary of moderator actions on vmst.io.
-These statistics are currently cumulative since the instance came online, on October 6, 2022.
+These statistics are currently cumulative starting when the instance opened on October 6, 2022.

 _These numbers were last updated on February 17, 2023._

 ## Summary

 _Unique Reporting Events_ are defined as an single report **or** a group of multiple reports against a single user, during a specific time period.
-After a unique report is resolved, and then a subsequent report is made related to a different event, requiring additional moderator action, this is treated as a separate and unique event
+After a unique report is resolved and then a subsequent report is made, related to a different event requiring additional moderator action, this is treated as a separate and unique event

 | | |
 |---|---|